Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 4236 questions found out of 6189 clips
+* 4312 questions found out of 6289 clips
-* 4062 non-trolling & on-topic questions found out of 4236 total questions
+* 4135 non-trolling & on-topic questions found out of 4312 total questions
-* 222 questions found with no other references
+* 219 questions found with no other references
 ## grouped by date
+* 2021-09-17: 0 of 4 questions found with no other references
+* 2021-09-14: 2 of 69 questions found with no other references
 * 2021-09-07: 4 of 49 questions found with no other references
 * 2021-08-31: 9 of 60 questions found with no other references
 * 2021-08-24: 5 of 53 questions found with no other references